Mechanical Engineering Technology: Bachelor

 Lina Momani, PhD Mechatronics Engineering, University of Liverpool, UK

-Ras Al Khaimah Men's
+Ras Al Khaimah Campus

 Ahmed Ebrahim Rashed Al Noukhatha Al Ali ,Masters ,Engineering Management ,Rochester Institute of Tech. ,United States

-Sharjah Men's
+Sharjah Campus

 Abed Mennad, Masters Mechanical Engineering, Cape Technikon, South Africa